-The Group is exposed to foreign exchange risk arising from its transactions in foreign currencies (RON, USD, TRY, SEK).
+The Group is exposed to foreign exchange risk arising for its transactions in foreign currencies (SEK).
 The Group, in order to minimize the foreign exchange risk, in certain cases pre - purchases foreign currencies.
+Translation risk of such kind is due to the activity in Bulgaria BGN.
+In Bulgaria the local currency is pegged to the Euro (EUR/ BGN = 1.95583) a fact which can not guarantee that economic problems and consequences of global crisis on Bulgaria will not affect the stability of the currency.